BCM

 Abstract Submission Instructions

 • Authors – List all authors contributing to the work.
-The presenting author must be listed first, followed by co-authors and senior author (usually the faculty mentor).
+The presenting author must be listed first, followed by co-authors and senior author/faculty mentor.
+All abstracts must include a faculty member as senior author; senior authors may be faculty members from other BCM departments or from other institutions.

 • Background – Describe why the study was conducted and state the objective and/or hypothesis.
 In abstracts describing planned projects, this section should convey the rationale behind the project.